IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ---
 > [!tip] This page is a work in progress

+New Zealand has ratified both the *International Convenant on Civil and Political Rights* (ICCPR) and the *International Covenant of Economic, Cultural and Social Rights* (ICESCR).

 A State's human rights obligations under international treaties are divided into three broad categories. *Respect*, *protect*, and *fulfil*.
 The obligation to **respect**, means that the government must not violate the rights of men and boys.
 The obligation to **protect**, means that the government must put laws and policies in place to prevent violations of human rights by non-government actors.
 For example, laws prohibiting domestic violence.
 The obligation to **fulfil**, means that the government must take positive steps to ensure that men and boys enjoy their rights in practice.

 > The obligation to fulfil further contains duties to provide, promote and facilitate.[^1]

 ## The need for identify state obligations to men and boys

 Governments are more likely to protect and respect rights when human rights guidance and jurisprudence explicitly identify how to protect and respect those rights.
+Unfortunately, there is little jurisprudence and guidance for men's rights.

 The United Nations *Human Rights Committee* is responsible for receiving State reports on the ICCPR and issuing recommendations.
 The Committee has made thirty-seven General Comments on the interpretation of the ICCPR.
-General Comment 18 details State obligations under Article 2 (non-discrimination) and General Comment 28[^2] details State obligations under Article 3 (equal rights between men and women).
+General Comment 18 details State obligations of non-discrimination under Article 2  and General Comment 28[^2] details State obligations to ensure equal rights between men and women (Article 3).

 Although Article 3 of the ICCPR requires equal enjoyment of rights for both women and men, there is no official guidance with regards to men's rights.
 General Comment 28 focuses entirely on women.
 Paragraph 1 states:

 > The Committee has decided to update its general comment on article 3 of the Covenant and to replace general comment No. 4 (thirteenth session, 1981), in the light of the experience it has gathered in its activities over the last 20 years. **The present revision seeks to take account of the important impact of this article on the enjoyment by women of the human rights protected under the Covenant.**

-Similarly, the United Nations *Committee on Economic, Social and Cultural Rights* has issued twenty-seven General Comments, including General Comment 16, which concerns Article 3 (equal rights between women and men) and General Comment 20, regarding Article 2 (non-discrimination).
+Similarly, the United Nations *Committee on Economic, Social and Cultural Rights* has issued twenty-seven General Comments relating the the ICESCR, including General Comment 16, on  equal rights between women and men(Article 3) and General Comment 20, on non-discrimination(Article 2).
 General Comment 16 focuses entirely on equal rights for women.
-General Comment 20 briefly recognisies that men may face discrimination; "Refusal to grant paternity leave may also amount to discrimination against men."[^3]
+General Comment 20 briefly recognisies that men may face discrimination; "Refusal to grant paternity leave may also amount to discrimination against men",[^3] but discussions of sex/gender discrimiantion focus on women.

 Additionally, States have a number of other instruments that provide comprehensive guidance on protecting and respecting the rights of women and girls.
 For example, the *Convention on the Elimination of Discrimination Against Women*, forty General Recommendations from the *Committee on the Elimination of Discrimination against Women*, the *Beijing Declaration and Platform For Action*, the United Nations *Commission on the Status of Women*, and reports from the *Special Rapporteur on Violence Against Women*.

 Although, men and boys have the same human rights as women and girls, similar guidance for protecting and respecting men's rights is lacking.
 Commentators have argued that explicitly recognising men's rights is not necessary.
 For example,  Charlesworth[^4] argues that male over-representation in the development and administration of international human rights law means that human rights already accounts for men's rights by default.
 However, male representation has not lead to men's gender-specific human rights issues being addressed in a meaningful or substantive way.
 For example, Stemple[^5] points out there are no human rights instruments that explicitly address sexual violence against men, and Abramson[^6] says there is discrimination against boys in the children's rights movement.

+If States are to meet their obligations of equality and non-discrimination on the basis of sex, it is necessary to explicitly identify States' obligations to men and boys.

 Achieving equal enjoyment of rights between women and men requires thoroughly understanding women's and men's experiences of discrimination and inequality.
 Discrimination and inequality is not static, new forms can arise, so States need to continually monitor women's and men's human rights.[^7]

-If States are to meet their obligations of equality and non-discrimination on the basis of sex, it is necessary to explicitly identify States' obligations to men and boys.

-## Government Obligations to men and boys
+## Government obligations to men and boys

+States that have ratified internation human rights treaties have agreed to be legally bound by them.
 The *International Covenant on Civil and Political Rights* specifically recognises the rights of men and boys in Articles 2 and 3.
 Article 2 requires States to ensure all the rights to all individuals without discrimination based on sex, and Article 3 requires States to ensure equal enjoyment of rights for men and women.

  > The obligation to ensure to all individuals the rights recognized in the Covenant, established in articles 2 and 3 of the Covenant, requires that States parties **take all necessary steps to enable every person to enjoy those rights.**[^8] *Emphasis added*